 FINALIST 2013 FTF TEEN TRAVEL WRITING SCHOLARSHIP

 I am now in a fancy restaurant.
-I take a bite of mouthwatering Foie Gras baked in Broiche.
+I take a bite of mouthwatering Foie Gras baked in Brioche.
 I look up and am astounded by the floor-to-ceiling aquarium surrounding everything.
 Enjoying the rich, sumptuous flavors as colorful sea life darts through gorgeous coral reefs is an unbelievable experience.
 I close my eyes momentarily, just appreciating the taste of the dish and…

 I feel wind in my hair as sand blows past my goggles.
 The instructor starts picking up speed as he guides me around a natural trail of dunes in the desert.
 I accelerate the dune buggy to keep up as we navigate through a difficult stretch of dunes.
 I get a moment of exhilarating airtime and the engine roars in approval.
 Just as the tires land on the soft sand…